 I feel like cartoons would be more appealing to me, but I'm up for any challenge.

-Hire James as a voice actor.
-Payment is made through Voices.com SurePay, an escrow service that guarantees your work is done to your satisfaction.
-Send payment securely by Visa, Mastercard or PayPal through Voices.com and when your work is done, simply download the final files, and release funds to James Howell.Learn About SurePay®
+Payment to James Howell is made through Voices.com SurePay®, our service that guarantees your project is completed to your satisfaction.
+Pay securely by Visa, Mastercard or PayPal through Voices.com and when your work is done, simply download the final files, and release funds to James Howell.Learn About SurePay®